michaelpelletiere/michaelpelletiere/README.md

 <h1 align = 'center'> 👋 Hi, I’m Mike. </h1>
-<h3 align = 'center' > I am a current IT Student and recent Microsoft Software and Systems Academy Graduate! </h3>
+<h3 align = 'center' > I am a current Oracle Sales Intern and recent Microsoft Software and Systems Academy Graduate! </h3>
-👀 I’m interested in a Program/Product Management role in Technology.
-I would like to explore Customer Facing Roles. <br></br>
+👀 I’m interested in a Sales, Consulting, or Program/Product Management role in Technology. <br></br>
 📌 Searching for work in the Nashville, Seattle, or Denver areas! <br></br>
 🌱 I currently have AZ-900.
 I’m currently studying for PMI-PMP, AI-900, AZ-104, and SEC+. <br></br>
 💞️ I’m looking to collaborate on any projects, reach out if you are interested! <br></br>